po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/02-Stu_Lighthouse/Unsolved/audit.md

 # Lighthouse Audit

-It's important to remember that metrics can vary greatly between systems.

 ## Performance Metrics

-Which metrics in the Lighthouse audit need to be improved to speed up the page load of the website.
+Which metrics are failing and what do they measure?
+List the metric and their definition.
 (Add bullet points if necessary)

 *

 *

-## Improvement Suggestions
+## List a corrective measure for each metric selected above.

 List possible opportunities to improve on the load time of the website.
 (Add bullet points if necessary)